-We used quantitative risk assessment (QRA) methodology to develop numerical estimates of risk (18, 19).
+Quantitative risk assessment (QRA) methodology was used to develop numerical estimates of risk (18, 19).
 The analysis includes three principal stages: lane analysis, determination of risk parameters, and risk calculation.

-For the first stage, the preliminary shipment lanes were determined using rail routing software, PCMiler|Rail 13 based on the specified origin-destination (OD) and intermediate location points.
-Geographic Information Systems (GIS) data layers were then obtained and prepared using GIS software, ArcGIS Desktop 9.2.
-These data layers include U.S. & Canadian railroad network data (20) and population census data (21).
+For the first stage, the preliminary shipment lanes were determined using rail routing software, PCMiler |Rail 13, based on the specified origin-destination and intermediate location points.
+Geographic information system (GIS) data layers were then obtained and prepared using GIS software, ArcGIS Desktop 9.2.
+These data layers include U.S. and Canadian railroad network data (20) and population census data (21).
 After the preliminary lanes had been determined, the final shipment lanes were created using ArcGIS.
-In addition to its analytical power for handling the data needed for route risk analysis, use of GIS also enables creation of maps to convey geographic information and results related to risk (22).
+In addition to GIS' analytical power for handling the data needed for route risk analysis, use of GIS enables the creation of maps to convey geographic information and results related to risk (22).

 The second stage involved estimation of risk parameters.
 This consisted of two parts: the estimation of the annual frequency of accident-caused releases and the consequences of the release.
 The former deals with estimation of lane-segment-specific tank car derailment probability and release rates.
-The latter involves estimation of the consequence in terms of the number of people affected.
+The latter involves estimation of the consequence in regard to the number of people affected.

 The final stage is to determine annual risk associated with hazardous materials shipments for each lane and for all lanes combined.
 The final risk output comprises the quantitative estimate of various risk metrics.
 In addition, several types of graphical output were developed to improve the usefulness of quantitative risk estimates for risk managers and to enhance the communication of the risk results.
-Kawprasert & Barkan 09-3110